ProPranu6/ChatDB/README.md

 5. **BIRD Dataset:**
    - The project utilizes the **BIRD (Big Bench for Large-scale Database Grounded Text-to-SQL Evaluation)** dataset, which contains over 12,751 unique question-SQL pairs and 95 big databases across 37 professional domains.
    - Specifically, we are using a subsection of databases and tables from BIRD for our case study, including **Formula 1 races** data for NoSQL (MongoDB) and **thrombosis prediction** data for SQL (MySQL).

-## Current Progress
-- The first two components, **Database Exploration** and **Query Generation**, have been successfully implemented.
-- We are currently working on enhancing the **Natural Language Understanding** module, developing CFGs, and curating synonymous word lists.
-- Next, we plan to build the necessary **APIs** to connect backend functionalities with the front-end interface.

 ## Challenges
 The primary challenge lies in handling the flexible structure of natural language, which can include synonyms, filler words, and unexpected phrasing.
 To address this, we use techniques like: